lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-Let's begin with the very basic.
-What does it mean that a study is a cohort study?
-The cohort study design in general has very specific features.
-For one, cohorts are usually scientific studies to investigate how factors influence the risk for a disease.
-In cohorts, there is always a time component, as in there is a temporal aspect to the data.
-And lastly, but most importantly, participants in a cohort always share a common characteristic.
+What is a cohort study?
+Cohorts are usually scientific studies to investigate how factors influence the risk for a disease.
+Cohorts always include a time component, or a temporal aspect.
+Most importantly, participants in a cohorts share a common characteristic.
 For instance, in the Nurses' Health Study from the United States, all participants are married female nurses.
+In this course, we aren't going to cover specific statistical techniques because cohort analysis is so diverse.
+Instead, we are going to focus on the overall workflow and process to looking at, analyzing, interpreting, and presenting results from cohorts.

 ---